 Let’s get started!

-For more on how private equity works with venture capital in retail, see top retail PE firm investors.
+For insights on how private equity complements venture capital in retail, see our guide to top retail PE firm investors.

 What Leading Retail-Focused Venture Capital Firms Do Differently

-Eilla AI provides AI analysts that support VC teams with research across over 8 million companies, using sources like Capital IQ to streamline workflow and deliver data-driven insights.
+- Eilla AI provides research support across 8+ million companies, pulling data from sources like Capital IQ to accelerate due diligence and competitive analysis.

 Strategic Networking for Commerce Tech VC